 The director will meet with interns approximately every month.
 Meetings may occur at the intern's supervised practice site, during or after class, or through video conferencing.
 Additional meetings will be scheduled as needed.
+Interns are encouraged to request a meeting with the director as often as needed.
 In between scheduled meetings, the director will communicate with interns over email, text, or phone.
 The main purposes of meetings between interns and the director are:

-- 1. Assess progress of intern in current rotation (director) - 2.
-Provide feedback on completed assignments (director) - 3.
-Determine status of assignments (intern to present current status to director) - 4.
-Clarify upcoming assignments (intern will be prepared to ask questions concerning upcoming assignments) - 5.
-Discuss any issues or questions relative to rotations, classes, or other program experiences (director and intern)
+- 1. Assess intern progress in current rotation. (director) - 2.
+Provide feedback on completed assignments. (director) - 3.
+Determine status of assignments. (intern to present current status to director) - 4.
+Clarify upcoming assignments. (intern will be prepared with questions) - 5.
+Discuss any issues or questions related to rotations, classes, or other program experiences. (director and intern)